 There will be times in your life when under the table jobs might look attractive and I want to help you keep yourself efficient when you find yourself there.

 I get it.
-Everyone needs a little extra cash in their pocket, especially if there may be a looming financial crisis.
-And sometimes stimulus packages do a number on the economy too.
-So I won’t judge if you’re thinking about some jobs that pay under the table.
+Everyone needs a little extra cash in their pocket sometimes, so I won’t judge if you’re thinking about some jobs that pay under the table.

 The topic of under the table jobs has been popping up all around me.

 - Readers are messaging me with questions about it.

 - AND the contractors for my rentals have been telling me that they’ll only do jobs that pay under the table.

 So.
 Frustrating.
 But also fascinating as a financial writer.

 - How to keep it ethical and what the IRS thinks

 - What makes an under the table job great

 - Top 3 jobs that pay under the table